On the Primal Feasibility in Dual Decomposition Methods Under Additive and Bounded Errors: Convergence Analysis

 We have derived convergence results of the sequences of Lagrange multipliers $\{\boldsymbol{\lambda}^{(k)}\}$, the primal solutions $\{\mathbf{y}^{(k)}\}$, and the primal objective function values $\{f(\mathbf{y}^{(k)})\}$.
 Then we discuss how a feasible point $\tilde {\mathbf{y}}^{(k)}$ to problem~\eqref{eq:distributed-problem} is computed by using $\mathbf{y}^{(k)}$.
 More importantly, convergences of the sequences $\{\tilde {\mathbf{y}}^{(k)}\}$ and $\{f(\tilde {\mathbf{y}}^{(k)})\}$ are also mathematically substantiated.

-All derivations are conducted under two step size rules: 1) constant step size rule, i.e., $\gamma_k=\gamma, \ \forall k$; 2) nonsummable step size rule, i.e., $\sum_{k=0}^{\infty}\gamma_k=\infty$.
-Note that the constant step size rule is a particular case of the nonsummable step size rule.
+All derivations are conducted under two stepsize rules: 1) constant stepsize rule, i.e., $\gamma_k=\gamma, \ \forall k$; 2) nonsummable stepsize rule, i.e., $\sum_{k=0}^{\infty}\gamma_k=\infty$.
+Note that the constant stepsize rule is a particular case of the nonsummable stepsize rule.

-\subsection{Key Remarks, and Related Results}
+\subsection{Key Remarks and Related Results}

 Let us start by outlining some results that are useful in the latter part of the section.
 A consequence of Assumption~\ref{Assumption:Absolute-Deterministic-Error} is an upperbound on the overall distortion due to imperfect subproblem coordination, which is outlined below.